-2.2.3.3 Opposition to fare increases
+2.2.4.4 Opposition to fare increases

-Many survey respondents expressed opposition to any fare increase, either because of the perceived lack of fare compliance or because they believe Link light rail is a public service that should be equally available to everyone, and particularly to those people with low-incomes or who are unable to access other means of transportation.
+Through open comments.
+Many survey respondents expressed opposition to any fare increase, either because of the perceived lack of fare compliance or because they believe Link light rail is a public service that should be equally available to everyone, particularly to those people with low-incomes or who are unable to access other means of transportation.

-2.2.3.4 Third option of zone system
+2.2.4.5 Third option of zone-based system

-Several survey respondents suggested looking at a zone system similar to what is used in London and other international cities.
-Respondents noted that a zone system could help balance affordable short distance trips in neighborhoods, while realistically charging for longer trips and helping riders anticipate their future travel costs.
+Through open comments, several survey respondents suggested looking at a zone-based fare system similar to what is used in London, England and other international cities.
+Respondents noted that a zone-based system could help balance affordable short distance trips in neighborhoods, while realistically charging for longer trips and helping riders anticipate their future travel costs.

-See Appendix A for a question-by-question presentation of the survey results and a summary of write-in comments.
+See Appendix A for a question-by-question presentation of the fare survey results and a summary of write-in comments.